SirBeepington/sosalot/docs/MCP server resource info_sources.md

 - Recursive globs (`**`) are not permitted
 - Globs are expanded **within the report root only**
 - Source order defines preference
-- Confidence is informational only
+- Confidence is informational only and does not affect behaviour

 ---